RHsyseng/container-rhel-examples/starter-api/help.md

-% STARTER-HTTPD (1) Container Image Pages
+% starter-api (1) Container Image Pages
 % Tommy Hughes
 % October 13, 2016

 # NAME
-starter-httpd \- starter-httpd container image
+starter-api \- starter-api container image

 # DESCRIPTION
-The starter-httpd image provides an example of how a RHEL-based image build could start.
+The starter-api image provides an example of how a RHEL-based image build could start.

-The starter-httpd image is designed to be run by the atomic command with one of these options:
+The starter-api image is designed to be run by the atomic command with one of these options:

 `run`